Rotation, convective core overshooting, and period changes in classical Cepheid stellar evolution models: Discussion

-Even though we do not test mass loss in that case, it is unlikely that enhanced mass loss will dramatically impact the predicted ratios.
-If the mass-loss rate is the same for all Cepheids then the impact on period change is the same for all stars.
+\cite{Neilson2012b} tested the impact of mass loss on Cepheid evolution and period change for a constant mass-loss rate.
 That impact is negligible for $\dot{M}/M_\ast << |\dot{P}/P|$.
-If the mass-loss rate is high enough to impact the period change then some Cepheids with positive period change will shift from being less than the median value to being greater than the median.
-But, some Cepheids with negative rates of period change will shift to small positive rates of period change, not significantly impact relative fractions of Cepheids with positive period change greater or less than the median.
-Furthermore, \cite{Neilson2012b} found that the fraction of Cepheids with negative period changes increases when mass-loss rates are high enough, suggesting that enhanced mass loss increases the timescale of the second crossing and changes the period change probabilities.
+If the mass-loss rate is large enough to impact the period change then some Cepheids with positive period change will shift from being less than the median value to being greater than the median.
+Furthermore, some Cepheids with negative rates of period change will shift to small positive rates of period change. \cite{Neilson2012b} found that the fraction of Cepheids with negative period changes increases when mass-loss rates are high enough, suggesting that enhanced mass loss increases the timescale of the second crossing and changes the period change probabilities.
 That is more Cepheids will have large, negative rates of period change and is shown in Fig.~3 of that paper.
 Assuming a constant mass-loss rate appears consistent with this scenario, however, there is no precision enhanced mass-loss model that can directly test this.

-These results are important for our understanding of the Cepheid mass discrepancy \cite{Keller2008}. \cite{Bono2006} offered four potential resolutions to this long-standing problem: missing opacities, enhanced mass loss, rotational mixing, and convective core overshooting. \cite{Bono2006} then demonstrates that unknown missing opacities cannot account for more than small fraction of that discrepancy given the success of the current opacities for modeling stellar evolution of other stars, leaving three options.
-Previous works have demonstrated that each of the three processes are important for understanding Cepheid evolution \citep{Huang1983, Neilson2008, Anderson2016}, but it is becoming clear that each ingredient is important in different ways.
+These results offer hints for our understanding of the Cepheid mass discrepancy \citep{Keller2008}. \cite{Bono2006} offered four potential resolutions to this long-standing problem: missing opacities, enhanced mass loss, rotational mixing, and convective core overshooting. \cite{Bono2006} then demonstrates that unknown missing opacities cannot account for more than small fraction of that discrepancy given the success of the current opacities for modeling stellar evolution of other stars, leaving three options.
+Previous works have demonstrated that each of the three processes are important for understanding Cepheid evolution \citep{Huang1983, Neilson2008, Neilson2009, Anderson2016}, but it is becoming clear that each ingredient is important in different ways.
 For instance, convective core overshooting appears to be crucial for understanding the evolution of the Cepheid eclipsing binary OGLE-LMC-CEP0227 \citep{Piet2010, Cassisi2011, Neilson2012c, Prada2012}.
-Mass loss appears important for understanding infrared observations of Cepheids. whereas rotation helps understand anomalous abundances in some Cepheids \citep{Anderson2014, Neilson2014}.
+Mass loss appears important for understanding infrared observations of Cepheids, whereas rotation helps understand anomalous abundances in some Cepheids \citep{Anderson2014, Neilson2014}.